 Cowboy boots also have a longstanding reputation of appearing on the runways, from Ralph Lauren circa the ‘70s to Givenchy’s Spring/Summer 1998 show.
-And in the early 2010s, every fashion girl had a heeled western-inspired bootie in her wardrobe ( Rachel Comey made, and still makes, a fabulous one with major Serena van der Woodsen vibes).
-Tall cowboy boots also popped in the 2017 shows at Calvin Klein, Celine, and Ganni, continuing the western-style frenzy.
-Because of brands like these, the style continues to feel fresh to new generations of fashion lovers.
+And in the early 2010s, every fashion girl had a heeled western-inspired bootie in her wardrobe (Rachel Comey made, and still makes, a fabulous one with major Serena van der Woodsen vibes).
+Tall cowboy boots also popped up in the 2017 shows at Calvin Klein, Celine, and Ganni, continuing the western-style frenzy.
+Because of brands like these, the shoe continues to feel fresh to new generations of fashion lovers.

 Cowboy Boots In The Social Media Age

 “My favorite cowboy boots are my black platform ones.
-I wear them with everything, but my favorite way to style them is with a hyper feminine mini-dress,” says Chapman.
-“My boots fit into all of my aesthetics because they're bad-ass and make every outfit feel more powerful.”
-Her 554.2K followers can’t get enough of her modern cowboy boot outfits, either: One video of her unique take on a western look — complete with an upcycled two-piece crop top and skirt set, pink cowboy hat, and those lime green stunners — received 524.2K views and 98.9K likes.
+I wear them with everything, but my favorite way to style them is with a hyper feminine mini dress,” says Chapman.
+“My boots fit into all of my aesthetics because they're badass and make every outfit feel more powerful.”
+Her followers can’t get enough of her modern cowboy boot outfits, either: One video of her unique take on a western look — complete with an upcycled two-piece crop top and skirt set, pink cowboy hat, and those lime green stunners — received 524k+ views and 99.2K likes.